aramis-lab/clinica/docs/Pipelines/MachineLearning_Classification.md

 - `fwhm`: the FWHM value in mm used in the `t1-volume` or `pet-volume` pipeline
 - `modulated`: a flag to indicate if, when running the [`t1-volume`](../T1_Volume) pipeline, the image has been modulated or not (`on`, `off`)
 - `acq_label`: label given to the PET acquisition, specifying the tracer used (`acq-<acq_label>`)
-- `suvr_reference_region`: intensity normalization using the average PET uptake in reference regions resulting in a standardized uptake value ratio (SUVR) map.
-It can be cerebellumPons (used for amyloid tracers) or pons (used for 18F-FDG tracers).
+- `suvr_reference_region`: reference region used to perform intensity normalization (i.e. dividing each voxel of the image by the average uptake in this region) resulting in a standardized uptake value ratio (SUVR) map.
+It can be `cerebellumPons` (used for amyloid tracers) or `pons` (used for FDG).
 - `use_pvc_data`: use PET data with partial value correction (`True`/`False`).
 By default, PET data with no PVC are used)
 - `precomputed_kernel`: to load the precomputed kernel if it exists
 - `mask_zeros`: a flag to indicate if zero-valued voxels should be taken into account for the classification (`True`/`False`)